Blog

 The Morning Scroll - My Daily Information Ritual

-The first thing I do each morning: Twitter/X. A love letter to the morning scroll and a defence of being Very Online.
+The first thing I do every morning is open Twitter.
+A love letter to the morning scroll, a defence of being Very Online, and why the timeline still matters.

 Read